The-UnknownHacker/Object-Detection/README.md

 Real-Time Object Detection using YOLOv3-tiny
 This project demonstrates real-time object detection using the YOLOv3-tiny model in OpenCV.
-The YOLO (You Only Look Once) model is an efficient and powerful deep learning model for object detection.
+The YOLO (You Only Look Once) model is an efficient and powerful deep-learning model for object detection.

 Dependencies
 Before running the project, ensure you have the following dependencies installed:

+Also Make sure that you change your path to the valid path of the config file

+You can find the path by - Right Clicking on the yolo-tiny.weights - (Or any file dependencies that I have Listd Below) and click copy path - Then Change the slashes from this \ to / and run the code

 OpenCV (cv2) library